TAGC-NetworkBiology/OBRWR/README.md

 And then asks the container to display the url where the server is accessible.

-We can go ahead and run both initrc to set the paths and :
+We can go ahead and run both initrc and docker.sh :
 ```console
 foo@bar:$ source initrc
 foo@bar:$ sh docker.sh